okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 ### Unenroll the device

+You may need to unenroll a device from a user account.
+For example, your app may enable a user to turn off notifications using a setting.

 You may need to unenroll the device from a user account, such as the user turning off notifications using a setting.
 It's also possible to unenroll the device on the server, such as an administrator removing an account.
 One way to detect if the device is unenrolled on the server is that a call to either unenroll the device or to retrieve undelivered notifications results in an error of type `serverAPIError`.

-When you unenroll a device their may be pending challenges or challenges that occur between the time of the request and deactivating the device on the server.

 The following function is an example of unenrolling the device either localy or both locally and on the server and assumes the user is signed-in: